neverorfrog/reacher-obstacles/README.md

 2. Simulate the trajectories and compute all metrics
 3. Save individual trajectories to `data/trajectories/`
 4. Combine all trajectories into a single dataset file `data/DATASET_NAME.h5`

+## Acknowledgement

+This work has been supported by PNRR MUR project PE0000013-FAIR